luigimannoni/stadia-controller-flasher/README.md

 ## Firmware select

-By adding `?device_type=` a different firmware type can be flashed onto the device, the query parameter value can be one of:
+By adding `?device_type=` on the url as query parameter a different firmware type can be flashed onto the device, the query parameter value can be one of:

 - `pvt` for Production firmware
 - `dvt` for Staging firmware